Wuyxin/ReFine/README.md

  |------VG
         |---raw
 ```
 We select and label 4444 graphs from https://visualgenome.org/.
 The graphs are labeled with five classes: stadium, street, farm, surfing, forest.
 Each graph contains regions of the objects as the nodes, while edges indicate the relationships between object nodes.
-(Automatically download will be available soon)
+Please remember to cite Visual Genome ([bibtex](https://dblp.uni-trier.de/rec/journals/ijcv/KrishnaZGJHKCKL17.html?view=bibtex)) if you use our VG-5.

 ## Training GNNs
 ```